Introducing The FROG Walker

-Voyar is introducing with its FROG assistive walker a more effective gait training and support solution for users with mobility impairments.
+Voyar is introducing its FROG assistive walker, a more effective gait training and support solution for users with mobility impairments.

 But also adults and elderly need walkers.
 Some might still be affected by above conditions from birth and continue to rely on support for walking.
 Others have developed mobility impairments with age, for example due to stroke or neurological disorders.

 Mobility is a large part of quality of life, and plays a pivotal role in social development and psychological function of the child.
 Mobility also improves the general cardiovascular and bone health.

 Physical impairment is a real problem to the patient and the family.
 But also on a societal level, there are significant direct and indirect economic costs associated with it.
 Unfortunately, for most conditions there is currently no cure and supportive treatments are limited to non-invasive therapies such as physiotherapies, orthotics, postural management and medications.